TSiu88/instrument-merchandiser-redux/README.md

 ## Description

 This application was created for an assignment for the Epicodus Intro to Programming and C#/React course.
 This was to practice refactoring a prior project done in vanilla React to include Redux for the shared state.
+All CRUD functionality was refactored into Redux except functions related to the details page.

 For our application, this site is selling musical instruments.
 It is for both the seller (with the ability to add, edit, and delete instruments from the list) and a buyer (with the ability to buy instruments).
 This site currently does not have the authentication to differentiate between the two types of users and all users currently have the ability to do all functions due to this assignment being focused on learning how to code the different functionalities.

-**A deployed version of this application can be found [here](https://treblemakersmusic.netlify.app).**
+**A deployed version of the original application can be found [here](https://treblemakersmusic.netlify.app).**

 ### Component Diagram